-My research is interdisciplinary, which applies and develops physiological signal, multi-modal sensing and physiological system modeling techniques in the clinical field.
-My main research interest is about remote monitoring of individual’s vital signs and movement in the daily life for personalized disease prevention and management, especially enthusiastic in using my expertise to tackle challenges about the daily monitoring of physiological responses to dynamic physical activities.
+My research is interdisciplinary, which applies and develops multi-modal model-based signal processing, sensing and physiological system modeling techniques in the healthcare field.
+My main research interest is about remote continuous monitoring of individual’s physiological signs (such as, heart activty) and body movement in the daily life for personalized disease prevention and management, especially enthusiastic in using my expertise to tackle challenges about the daily monitoring of physiological responses to dynamic physical activities.

 My past and on-going research projects are listed below: